mappls-api/mappls-android-sdk/docs/v1.0.2/Getting-Started.md

 Tilt is the camera's angle from the nadir (directly facing the Earth) and uses unit degrees.
 The camera's minimum (default) tilt is 0 degrees, and the maximum tilt is 60.
 Tilt levels use six decimal point of precision, which enables you to restrict/set/lock a map's bearing with extreme precision.

-The map camera tilt can also adjust by placing two fingertips on the map and moving both fingers up and down in parallel at the same time.
+The map camera tilt can also adjust by placing two fingertips on the map and moving both fingers up and down in parallel at the same time or

 ### [Bearing](#bearing)